-The next time you are craving a big pitcher of something cool and boozy on a hot summer day, opt for these margarita popsicles instead!
-These frozen margaritas taste just like the refreshing drink and they’re healthy, too; each pop is less than 100 calories!
+The next time you are craving a big pitcher of something cool and boozy on a hot summer day, opt for these Margarita Popsicles instead!
+These margarita ice pops taste just like the refreshing drink and they’re healthy, too; each pop is less than 100 calories!
 That’s what I’m talking about!

 One thing I love about these boozy popsicles is that you don’t need any fancy gadgets.
 So while most recipes call for a popsicle mold, you can make margarita pops using the standard plastic cup.
 I almost forgot to mention that you don’t even need margarita mix!
 We use fresh juices in this recipe and my homemade simple syrup adds the sweetness, which is perfect when you don’t want to make a run to store or spend the extra money.

-They also only take 10 minutes to prep, which is wonderful if you are getting ready for a party.
-You will definitely want to make these ahead of time.
-And while they do mix up quickly, they take several hours to freeze through.
-The last thing you want to do is to serve a slushy, melty popsicle!
+These alcoholic popsicles only take 10 minutes to prep, which is wonderful if you are getting ready for a party.
+While they do mix up quickly, they take several hours to freeze through.

 - orange juice – choose a variety that doesn’t contain the pulp